Expert Guide: Whistleblowing Laws in the European Union

 The transposition process in ongoing in Estonia where a new protection bill passed the first reading in parliament at the start of 2022.
-It has received heavy criticism and hundreds of amendments and its planned entry into force on 1 June 2022 is now unlikely to occur.
+It has received heavy criticism and hundreds of amendments and its planned entry into force on 1 June 2022 did not occur.
 The frustrating process is exacerbated by the fact that there is no joint and cross-sectoral valid regulation for whistleblower protection in Estonian law.

 After several months of parliamentary discussions and a positive ruling by the French Constitutional Council, the law transposing the EU Directive was passed in France.
 It amends the existing Sapin 2 law, covering all entities with 50 or more employees, public or private.
 Officially entitled “LOI n° 2022-401 du 21 mars 2022 visant à améliorer la protection des lanceurs d’alerte”, the new law is a considerable improvement on Sapin 2, and it brings France in line with the rest of Europe in terms of whistleblower protection.

-Ireland is getting closer to implementing the Directive after missing the original deadline.
-Transposition will involve amending the existing Protected Disclosure Act 2014 which will substantially extend the scope of protection by providing greater clarity for both whistleblowers and employers.
+After missing the original deadline, Ireland transposed the EU Whistleblowing Directive after passing the Protected Disclosures (Amendment) Bill 2022 in July 2022.
+It substantially extends the scope of protection by providing greater clarity for both whistleblowers and employers.
 A key aspect of the amendment involves the introduction of formal reporting channels at companies that will be monitored and enforced by the Inspectorate of the Workplace Relations Commission.
 Ireland’s new measures come into force on 01 January 2023.

 In 2018, Latvia adopted a whistleblowing law that had numerous flaws.
 These were addressed when Riga transposed the EU Whistleblowing Directive on 20 January 2022 with the new measures entering into force on 04 February 2022.
 While the new legislation implements the requirements of the Directive, improvements have not been ruled out in the future, such as the introduction of a whistleblower reward mechanism.